 Students will be assessed on:

-- the quality of their consultancy plan including a personal reflection (50%);
+- the quality of their consultancy plan made by a consultancy team (50%);

 Both reports need a minimum mark of 5.5 to pass.
 Active participation during the three sessions is requisite for passing the course.

 Course guide and literature will be offered online and during the lectures.